revgizmo/engager/docs/development/AI_AGENT_PREMORTEM_PROMPT.md

 **CRITICAL REQUIREMENT**: You MUST perform a complete 5-Why analysis for EVERY failure scenario identified in Step 2.
 This is not optional - it's the core of the premortem analysis.

+**WORKING METHOD**: As you complete each 5-Why analysis, immediately document it in the `PREMORTEM_ANALYSIS_[ISSUE].md` file under the "Comprehensive Root Cause Analysis" section.
+This allows you to reference previous analyses and identify patterns.

 **For EACH of the 60+ failure scenarios identified, perform this analysis**:

 #### **3.2 5-Why Analysis Template**